daveliepmann/from-java-to-clojure/README.md

 # From Java To Clojure
-Your Cheat Sheet For Clojurizing Java Syntax
+### Your Cheat Sheet For Porting Java to Clojure

+We'll start with basic tasks and dial up the complexity as the document progresses.

 ## Printing out